JustHollow/vast-builder/README.md

 // nb: if option cdata is true, it does nothing VastElement.cdata();

-// content: return the string content (without cdata) const stringContent = VastElement.content;
+// content: return the string content (without any cdata) const stringContent = VastElement.content;

+// content: return the raw attributes object const attributes = VastElement.attrs;

-// getAttrs: return sanitized attributes object (invalid one are removed) const attrsObject = VastElement.getAttrs();
+// getAttrs: return sanitized attributes object (invalid attributes are removed) const attrsObject = VastElement.getAttrs();

 // getChilds: return an array with childs filtered by "name"